nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Two TurnBlues will cancel each other out so just target Sun of a Gun with it.

   * Serge - Get to Level 2
+  * If Not Attacked
-  * Leena - 3 / 3 - 1 if one of the 3's miss.
+    * Leena - 3 / 3 (It's fine if one of 3's misses)
-  * Sun of a Gun should do a Mode Change here, poke 2's with Glenn if he hasn't
-  * Serge - Turn Blue
+    * Serge - TurnBlue
-  * Glenn - 1 (if you don't have Level 1) - Turn Blue
+    * Glenn - TurnBlue
-  * Serge - Aquaball
+    * Serge - AquaBeam
     * Leena - Get to Level 5 - FrogPrince
-  * If Frozen by KissyWissy
+  * If Attacked
-    * Glenn - Get to Level 5 - Panacea frozen Target
+    * Leena - Get to Level 5
+    * Sun Of A Gun - KissyWissy and ModeChange
+    * If Serge or Leena are asleep
+      * Glenn - Panacea Sleeping Character
+      * Everyone - Defend
+      * Proceed with If Not Attacked Strats ignoring the first 3/3 with Leena (You're already level 5 why the hell are you going to do 3/3?)
+    * If Glenn is asleep
+      * Serge - TurnBlue
+      * Leena - AquaBall
-    * Defend All to Refresh Stamina
+      * Serge - Defend
+      * Leena - 1
+      * Serge - Aquabeam
+      * Leena - FrogPrince
   * **Heal with Consumables**
   * **SPLIT AFTER THE WIN MENU**